French subordinators: Subordinators vs other categories

 Like English, French distinguishes subordinators from other grammatical categories such as prepositions and adverbs.
 A major difference is that the subordinators are semantically empty, while other words – such as comme ("like"), lorsque ("when"), puisque ("since") – that have been loosely described as conjonctions de subordination have particular meanings.
 (Note: Rather than "subordinator", Jones uses the term "complementiser".)

+Que/qui alternation

+Que/qui alternation (alternance que/qui), or masquerade, is a syntactic phenomenon whereby the complementizer que is used to introduce subordinate clauses which contain a grammatical subject, while the form qui is used where the subject position is vacant.